gunjam/govuk-frontend-html/README.md

 ## Usage

-All GOV.UK Design System components are importable and can be called with and options object to receive an HTML string:
+All GOV.UK Design System components are importable and can be called with an options object to receive an HTML string:

 ```javascript
 import { govukButton } from 'govuk-frontend-html'